zaratanDotWorld/choreWheel/docs/tools/chores.rst

   So, the kitchen-related chores should be higher-priority than the yard chores, getting perhaps 5 points per day instead of 2.
   The only rule is that for one chore to gain priority, another one has to lose it -- priority is always relative.

-  Chore priorities are determined collectively.
+  Chore priorities are determined collectively, but independently, using an innovative valuing system.
-  Anyone in the house can unilaterally decide to increase the priority of one chore and decrease the priority of another, which is nice because there's no need to vote on whether a chore should be fast or slow: everyone decided for themselves.
+  Anyone in the house can, within bounds, unilaterally increase the priority of one chore and decrease the priority of another.
+  This is nice because there's no need to vote on a chore's priority -- people can make small adjustments independently if they notice something being over- or under-valued.

   Chore priorities are also interrelated: if you increase a chores priority over many chores, the effect will be bigger than if you increase a chore's priority over only one other chore.
-  Further, if you prioritize a chore over an already high-priority chore, the effect will be bigger than if you prioritize the chore over a low-priority chore.
+  If you prioritize a chore over an already high-priority chore, the effect will be bigger than if you prioritize the chore over a low-priority chore.

   .. note::

-    There's more happening behind the scenes, but it's not important for your day-to-day.
+    There's more happening under the hood, but it's not important for your day-to-day.
     If you want to get into the nuts and bolts, go `here <https://colony.io/budgetbox.pdf>`_.

 Slash Commands